kristinemlarson/gnssrefl/README.md

 Other questions:

 - What if you do not want to install the fortran translators?
-Use -fortran False on the command line.
+Use -translator hybrid (though I believe this is the default)

 - What if you are providing the RINEX files and you don't want the code to search for the files online?
 Use -nolook True